Top Bar

 International Baccalaureate Diploma

 IB students are required to engage in the full Diploma Program by taking six IB courses in a variety of disciplines and the Theory of Knowledge course, writing an extended essay of 4,000 words of original research, and fulfilling the CAS (Creativity, Activity, Service) requirement.
+Additionally, students may also earn an IB Bilingual Diploma by taking two Language A Courses or a science or social science class in a language other than their native language (their Language A).
 Students who opt not to pursue the full diploma may take courses from our suite of IB elective options.
 Courses include: English, Spanish, French, Latin, History of the Americas, Psychology, Economics, Biology, Chemistry, Physics, Mathematics: applications and interpretation (with Introductory Calculus), Mathematics: analysis and approaches (with Calculus), Music, Visual Arts, Theater, Theory of Knowledge, Philosophy, Business Management, Film, and Chinese ab initio.

 All IB courses are designated on the student’s transcript IB.